What are Machine Identities & How are they Used?

 We can try to further secure machine identities by removing them from the machine itself and storing them elsewhere, e.g., in a Hardware Security Module (HSM).
 This does increase the security of the system where we expect theft of the machine.
 This approach is valuable in virtualized environments where the theft of a machine can be accomplished through cloning, where the machine remains in place, but a copy is removed for analysis.
 Unfortunately, this approach does not help when a malicious user is already within your network.
 The HSM stays accessible to them, and the machine identity used to authenticate the machine to the HSM is, necessarily, on the machine itself – and the cloned machine.

 There are many ways identity management and security pros try to secure machine identities.
-Let’s now look at five of the most important security fundamentals to strengthen protection around machine credentials and identities.
+Let’s now look at five of the machine identity management and security fundamentals.

 1. Vulnerability Management

 Most attackers will arrive in your environment through a laptop or workstation.
-These are the endpoints that are accessing external systems across the public internet.
+These endpoints accessi external systems across the public internet.
 They are also the devices most likely to have USB sticks plugged into them, as well as being subject to the lowest levels of control.
 The users have non-privileged accounts so there is less risk – right?
-This is true, assuming your users do indeed all have non-privileged accounts and abide by the principle of least privilege (PoLP).
+This is true, assuming your users have non-privileged accounts and abide by the principle of least privilege (PoLP).
 However, most successful attacks exploit vulnerabilities in the system and its software to gain access to privileged accounts – user and machine.

 Always address the known exploits first—this advice cannot be stressed enough.
 To use an office building analogy, this is closing and locking the doors and windows.